 It’s a great way to unwind from a busy day or week, or a great excuse to spend time with loved ones.
-If you want, you can add in bonfire friendly foods such as s’mores, hot dogs or bonfire sandwiches with an individual sandwich maker.
+If you want, you can add in bonfire friendly foods such as s’mores, hot dogs or even bonfire sandwiches.

 9. Walk the Downtown Streets and Enjoy the Action

 There’s nothing like the hustle and bustle of downtown streets at night.
 It doesn’t matter whether you live in a major metropolitan area or a cozy little town, downtown rocks.

 The people, the lights, outdoor music, sports games and more.
 Walk around, window shop and enjoy watching others take in the lights and the action.

 Do you have some serious financial goals?
 Or do you just like the thought of using your evenings to bring in some extra cash?
 Luckily, there are dozens of side hustle ideas you could use to earn money at night.

 Some ideas for night time money making endeavors include:

 - Babysitting or pet care